Is there something most people don’t understand about your industry that you wish they did?

 Hebron recommends having two tiers: “You want topical content and content that addresses broad narratives.
-The latter lets you stay in a more newsy, relevant cycle.
-The former lets the company as a whole offer advisory guidance.
+The former lets you stay in a more newsy, relevant cycle.
+The latter lets the company as a whole offer advisory guidance.
 That’s the stuff that implicitly says, ‘Here’s what we stand for.’”

 If the content already on your company website doesn’t make any clear argument about what you stand for, that’s okay.
 In fact, while we were talking about thought leadership in PR, Hebron quoted historian and author Daniel J. Boorstin: “I write to discover what I think.”

 In other words, he recommends sitting down and getting some thoughts on the page.
 And don’t worry about formatting or articulating them perfectly; instead, try taking a few notes about…

 - The forces that drive and influence your industry.

 - The underlying factors that are often ignored or missed in media coverage.